lucdar/laclark.me/content/_index.md

 template = "homepage.html"
 +++

-Thanks for visiting my website.
+Thank you for visiting my website!
 I hope you enjoy your stay.

-This website is under construction.
-There is missing content and you will probably run into some 404s.
+This website is currently under construction.
+You may run into missing content or 404s.